 8. On The Milky Road (2016)

-One of Bellucci’s most recent contributions to film is this Serbian movie that combines light-hearted humour with dramatic circumstances and elements of fantasy, presenting a splendid cinematography in which she gets the role of a different, physically more daring character.
-Jumping, plunging, running, we finally see her beautiful figure more free and open in movement and direction, leaving for once, the often static appearance of her past characters behind.
-It’s a story about love, war and reclusion handled with imagination and colourful visuals that enhances the narration about Kosta (Emir Kusturica) and the bride (Monica Bellucci).
+One of Bellucci’s most recent contributions to film is this Serbian movie that combines light-hearted humor with dramatic circumstances and elements of fantasy, presenting a splendid cinematography in which she gets the role of a different, physically more daring character.
+Jumping, plunging, running, we finally see her beautiful figure more free and open in movement and direction, leaving for once the often static appearance of her past characters behind.
+It’s a story about love, war, and reclusion handled with imagination and colorful visuals that enhances the narration about Kosta (Emir Kusturica) and the bride (Monica Bellucci).

 Read More: Best Movies of Helena Bonham Carter